jeaye/color_coded/README.md

 Usage
 ---
 Once color_coded is installed and compiled, it will automatically begin working the next time you start vim.
 In order for color_coded to know how your code must be compiled, you _may_ need to create a file describing the required compiler options.
-Note, color_coded assumes sane defaults and tries to allow for immediate usage (it favors C++ in this regard).
+Note, color_coded assumes sane defaults and tries to allow for immediate usage.

-That said, in any non-trivial case, you'll find yourself needing to supply a `.color_coded` file for your project. color_coded will search from the current working directory all the way up to the root of the filesystem looking for a `.color_coded` file.
+That said, in any non-trivial case, you'll find yourself needing to supply a `.color_coded` file for your project.
+For each file, color_coded will search from the file's directory all the way up to the root of the filesystem looking for a `.color_coded` file or a `.color_coded_foo` file (where `foo` is the filetype; i.e. `c`, `cpp`, etc).
 This makes it possible for you to have one in your home directory, for example, and then in each of your projects' directories.
 If you don't specify one in a project directory, the one in your home directory is used.
 Again, if no such files are found, sane defaults will be applied.

 **color_coded will try its hardest to highlight your code for you, even if there are errors in the translation unit.** This allows for better highlighting while typing and highlighting of valid code when color_coded doesn't know everything about your project.

 ### .color_coded file contents
-The contents of a `.color_coded` file is simply a line-separated list of compiler options.
+The contents of a `.color_coded` or `.color_coded_foo` file is simply a line-separated list of compiler options.
 For example, the `.color_coded` file for color_coded is:

 ```
 -std=c++1y